 Arbitrage is a form of trade where you buy a coin from one Exchange and sell it for a higher price on another Exchange.

-Let’s say you notice the price of Bitcoin on Quidax is lower than the price of Bitcoin on Binance.
-So you buy from Quidax, sell the same Bitcoin on Binance for a higher price, and pocket the profit.
+Let’s say you notice the price of Bitcoin on Quidax is lower than the price of Bitcoin on Hotbit.
+So you buy from Quidax, sell the same Bitcoin on Hotbit for a higher price, and pocket the profit.

 There are 3 types of arbitrage trading